Golden Eagles vs. Spartans: Second Round Betting Trends, Record ATS, Home/Road Splits

 Marquette Betting Records & Stats

-- Marquette and its opponents have combined to score more than 140.5 points in 22 of 31 games this season.
+- Marquette's games this season have gone over this contest's total of 140.5 points 22 times.

-- Marquette's games this year have an average point total of 150.2, 9.7 more points than this matchup's over/under.
+- The average total in Marquette's games this year is 150.2, 9.7 more than this matchup's over/under.

 Marquette vs. Michigan State Over/Under Stats